retrodaredevil/couchdb-java/README.md

 This library works great with Kotlin.
 Much of the code is annotated with annotations to denote nullability.

+This is compatible with Cloudant, but does not implement all the features of Cloudant as CouchDB support is the primary goal of this project.

 ### Features
 * Decoupled from JSON library
 * Encourages use of immutable objects